Priyojit02/Discord_AI/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the My License.